-Google Cloud Audit Logging consists of two log streams, Admin Activity and Data Access, which are generated by Google Cloud Platform services to help you answer the question of "who did what, where, and when?" within your Google Cloud Platform projects.
+Cloud Audit Logging maintains three audit logs for each project, folder, and organization: Admin Activity, System Event and Data Access.
+Google Cloud Platform services write audit log entries to these logs to help you answer the questions of "who did what, where, and when?" within your GCP projects.

 Admin Activity logs

 Admin Activity logs contain log entries for API calls or other administrative actions that modify the configuration or metadata of resources.
 For example, the logs record when VM instances and App Engine applications are created and when permissions are changed.
 To view the logs, you must have the Cloud Identity and Access Management (IAM) roles Logging/Logs Viewer or Project/Viewer.

 Admin Activity logs are always enabled.
 There is no charge for your Admin Activity audit logs.
 For more information, see Logging usage limits.

 System Event logs contain log entries for when Compute Engine performs a system event.
 For example, each live migration is recorded as a system event.
 To view the logs, you must have the Cloud IAM roles Logging/Logs Viewer or Project/Viewer.

 System Event logs are always enabled.
 There is no charge for your System Event audit logs.
 For more information, see Logging usage limits.

 Data Access logs

 Data Access audit logs record API calls that create, modify, or read user-provided data.
 To view the logs, you must have the Cloud IAM roles Logging/Private Logs Viewer or Project/Owner.

 Data Access audit logs do not record the above data-access operations on resources that are publicly shared (available to All Users or All Authenticated Users) or that can be accessed without logging into GCP.